zp4rker/sirah-journal/al-rahiq_al-makhtum/topics/0026-the_bloody_struggle.md

 I wonder if Kurz ibn Jabir al-Fihrī is a descendant of Fihr and if so, why is he not called al-Qurashī?

-I find it quite interesting that al-nabī ﷺ is appointing someone different each time he goes to do something out of Madīnah and all of them are of a very high level.
+I find it quite interesting that al-nabī ṣallallāhu 'alayhi wa sallam is appointing someone different each time he goes to do something out of Madīnah and all of them are of a very high level.

 Interesting, Banū Dumrah is mentioned both i the Invasion of al-Abwa' and in the Invasion of Dhil 'Ushayrah and in both incidents he contracted a treaty though the former mentions a specific man from that tribe whereas the latter does not.